Yangervis Solarte: New York Yankees

 Following the 2013 season, Solarte became a free agent, and his agent, Chris Leible, helped convince him that his best opportunity to play regularly in the majors would be as a utility infielder.
 Three scouts had endorsed him, including Jay Darnell, David Keith and Don Wakamatsu.
 Solarte signed a minor league deal with the New York Yankees in January 2014, who had passed on resigning free agent second baseman Robinson Canó.
 In spring training in 2014, Solarte competed with Eduardo Núñez, Zelous Wheeler, Dean Anna, and Scott Sizemore for a reserve infielder role with the Yankees, making the team out of spring training.

 Solarte's time with the Yankees started with collecting nine hits in his first 20 at bats, including four doubles and six RBI.
 On April 8, 2014, Solarte hit two doubles, and became the first player in the Modern Era (since 1900) to hit six doubles in his first seven games in the Major Leagues.
-On April 17, 2014 Solarte started a 5-4-3 triple play against the Tampa Bay Rays at Tropicana Field.
+On April 17, 2014, Solarte started a 5-4-3 triple play against the Tampa Bay Rays at Tropicana Field.
 He hit his first big league home run later that same game off of Rays pitcher Grant Balfour.
 He then hit his second home run, a three-run shot, against the Milwaukee Brewers, which eventually drove them to win the game.
 Early the next month, Solarte at one point held the highest batting average in the American League.

-On July 3, 2014 Solarte was optioned back down to AAA while INF Zelous Wheeler was called up to the main roster.
-On July 10, 2014 Solarte was called back up to the Yankees in place of the injured Carlos Beltrán.
+On July 3, 2014, Solarte was optioned back down to Triple–A while INF Zelous Wheeler was called up to the main roster.
+On July 10, Solarte was called back up to the Yankees in place of the injured Carlos Beltrán.
 Over 75 games with the Yankees in 2014, Solarte batted .254/.337/.381 with 6 home runs, making multiple starts at third and second base and one at shortstop.